Climate Change and Biodiversity

 Climate Reference Group

 The Climate Reference Group is made up of community leaders and climate experts to provide advice to Council’s climate action team.
-The group has been particularly instrumental in the development of the draft Climate and Biodiversity Plan 2022-2025, including advocating for a stronger focus on biodiversity.
+The group, chaired by Dr Leslie Van Gelder, has been particularly instrumental in the development of the draft Climate and Biodiversity Plan 2022-2025, including advocating for a stronger focus on biodiversity.

 Media release: Queenstown Lakes District Council establishes Climate Reference Group